UTDallasEPICS/Guides/EPICS/policies.md

 ## Development Stack

-- Web dev repositories must use either docker or pm2 for running server processes
 - Databases should be instantiated using a `docker-compose` file (unless the project is using SQLite)
-- [Prisma](https://www.prisma.io) is **_highly_** recommended for use with all new projects involving a database
+- [Prisma](https://www.prisma.io) is required for use with all new projects involving a database

 ## Other